-A levy of $300 is prescribed in respect of each managed fishery licence granted in relation to the West Coast Rock Lobster Managed Fishery.
+A levy of $600 is prescribed in respect of each managed fishery licence granted in relation to the West Coast Rock Lobster Managed Fishery.

+[Regulation 3 amended: SL 2024/41 r.
+4.]

 Notes

-1 This is a compilation of the Fishing Industry Promotion Training and Management Levy Regulations 2016.
-The following table contains information about those regulations.
+This is a compilation of the Fishing Industry Promotion Training and Management Levy Regulations 2016 and includes amendments made by other written laws.
+For provisions that have come into operation see the compilation table.

 Compilation table